wacncontent/CustomizeTool/removeCommentOutput/articles/cloud-services/cloud-services-how-to-scale.md

 On the Scale page, you can manually increase or decrease the number of running instances in a cloud service.

-1. In the [Management Portal](https://manage.windowsazure.cn/), click **Cloud Services**, and then click the name of the cloud service to open the dashboard.
+1. In the [Azure Management Portal](https://manage.windowsazure.cn/), click **Cloud Services**, and then click the name of the cloud service to open the dashboard.

 2. Click **Scale**.
 Automatic scaling is disabled by default for all roles, which means that you can manually change the number of instances that are used by your application.